browserengineering/book/book/styles.md

 can have a browser style sheet, a site-wide style sheet, and maybe a special style sheet for a specific web page, all co-existing.

-Since our browser only has tag selectors, our cascade order just counts them:
+Since our browser only has tag selectors, cascade order just counts them:

 ``` {.python}